 In May 2013, the former Minister of Economic Development, Mr Ibrahim Patel, issued a policy directive to ITAC aimed, inter alia, at addressing the crisis in the country's foundry sector, which crisis arose from the lack of access to affordable, good quality scrap metal.
 Pursuant to such directive, ITAC strengthened its export control measures on scrap metal through the introduction of a Price Preference System (PPS).
 The PPS is a temporary measure and is due to expire on 31 March 2020.
 The rationale behind the PPS is that access to affordable good quality scrap metal would promote investment and employment in the domestic metals beneficiation and fabrication industries.
 Although the PPS has had a relatively positive effect, it was beset by significant administrative and operational challenges which have seen the policy objectives not being realised to the desired degree.
+As a result, the possibility of replacing the PPS with an export tax/duty on exports of scrap metal from 1 April 2020 is being explored jointly with the DTIC, National Treasury and SARS.
+Other ways of ensuring sufficient availability of scrap metal for local consumers should also be examined.

-1 The phrase "Common Customs Area" refers to the combined areas of the SACU Member States, currently being South Africa, Botswana, Lesotho, Namibia and Eswatini.
+The phrase "Common Customs Area" refers to the combined areas of the SACU Member States, currently being South Africa, Botswana, Lesotho, Namibia and Eswatini.